Queenstown, South Africa: Religion

-The city is the seat of the Roman Catholic Diocese of Queenstown as well as the Anglican Church's Diocese of Ukhahlamba.
-The imposing Cathedral of St. Michael lies adjacent to the town's public gardens.
+The city is the seat of the Roman Catholic Diocese of Queenstown, centred at the Cathedral of Christ the King.
+It is also the seat of the Anglican Church's Diocese of Ukhahlamba, whose imposing Cathedral Church of St. Michael and All Angels stands adjacent to the town's public gardens.
 Churches of all faith denominations are to be found in and around the town.

 Geography

-The town lies on the Komani River which forms part of the Great Kei system of rivers and has a refreshing climate and plentiful water supply from the surrounding rugged mountains.
+The town lies on the Komani River which forms part of the Great Kei system of rivers and has a plentiful water supply from the surrounding rugged mountains.
 The water is collected in the Bongolo Dam, set in the hills, used extensively for recreation and watersports.
 Each year, around the beginning of June, the town holds an art exhibition with the emphasis on paintings and sculpture.
-Perhaps inspired by some of the most interesting Bushman paintings in nearby caves, which are accessible to the visitor.

-Close to the town is a nature reserve (Lawrence de Lange Game Reserve) with numerous antelope, white rhinoceros and spectacular flowering plants together with panoramic views from the mountain summit.

 Layout

 The layout of the town reflects its original objective as a defensive stronghold for the frontier area and has a most unusual design.
 There is a central hexagonal area where canon or rifle fire could be directed down six thoroughfares radiating from the centre.
-The canon sites have now been replaced with gardens and a central fountain was the dominant feature.
-A striking abstract sculpture replaced the fountain as part of the town's 150th anniversary.
+The canon sites have now been replaced with gardens and a central fountain.
+An abstract sculpture replaced the fountain as part of the town's 150th anniversary.
 The hexagon still exists, with the outer road surrounding it named Robinson Road, which encircles it.
 Surrounding the Hexagon to the east and west lies more commercial and administrative facilities.

-Currently, formerly 'white suburbs' (Sandringham, Kingsway, Windsor, Bergsig, Blue rise, Balmoral, Madeira Park and a new fast-growing suburb of Komani Park) surround the hexagon to the north, east and west, however, one of the city's great townships (and squatter camps) lies to the south.
+Currently, formerly 'white suburbs' (Sandringham, Kingsway, Windsor, Bergsig, Blue rise, Balmoral, Madeira Park and a new suburb of Komani Park) surround the hexagon to the north, east and west, however, one of the city's great townships (and squatter camps) lies to the south.
 It is a collection of black and coloured townships named Mlungisi, Aloevale, a new township, Victoria Park has been built to the south-east of the city.
 East of the town lies the much larger Ezibeleni township, which although roughly the same surface area as the main town, has by far a larger population.